kelimuttu/ldj/en/credit.md

 # Tech stack

-I'm grateful for [Docsify](https://docsify.js.org) to let me focus on the content instead of having to deal with the technical thing of building a website.
+I'm grateful for [Docsify](https://docsify.js.org) for making it possible for me to focus on the content instead of having to deal with the technical thing of building a website.

 ----